 Additionally a number of reports, similar to the reports required by NTIA, will be produced by IANA and be reviewed.
 For the most part these will reviewed by the CSC, though some will be open to comment by the ICANN community and other interested parties.
 The comments would directed to IANA.
 The long term outcomes from these report, reviews and comments will be included as input to the Periodic IANA function review.

+While the IANA Review Function will normally be scheduled based on a regular 5 year rotation with other ICANN reviews, it may also be initiated by a defined community process.

 Full Description